Veterinarian with dog

 45 3 10 5 8

-Never give your pet two doses at once.
+Give your pet only one dose at a time.
 Never give an extra dose.

 Withdrawal Time

-On average, withdrawal time is from 5 to 7 days from the end of long-term therapy.
-Do not give other NSAID drugs (e.g., carprofen, deracoxib) or glucocorticoids (e.g., prednisone, dexamethasone) 5-7 days after stopping Meloxicam or until your veterinarian tells you to start.
+On average, withdrawal time is 5 to 7 days from the end of long-term therapy.
+Do not give other NSAID drugs (e.g., carprofen, deracoxib) or glucocorticoids (e.g., prednisone, dexamethasone) 5-7 days after stopping this medication or until your veterinarian tells you to start.

 Important Safety Information for Dog Owners

-To achieve success during therapy with liquid Meloxicam for dogs, the owner should learn some essential points before starting.
+The owner should learn some essential points before starting to succeed during therapy with this liquid for dogs.
 Thus, all possible risks will be reduced to zero.

-Warning: Repeated use of Meloxicam in cats has been associated with acute renal failure and death.
-Do not administer injectable or oral Meloxicam to cats unless your veterinarian prescribes to do so.
+Warning: Repeated use in cats has been associated with acute renal failure and death.
+Do not administer injectable or oral drugs to cats unless your veterinarian prescribes them.
 See Contraindications, Warnings, and Precautions for detailed information.

 Before giving this medicine to your dog, tell your veterinarian if your dog has or had the following conditions: